Fours Up is a free online game. A game with a lot of features and amazing gameplay.

 Cards on the tableau that are not covered by another card are free to be played onto the foundation or any other tableau pile.

 Any card can fill an empty slot in the tableau.

-Regardless of their suits, groups of cards in succession down may be transferred from one tableau column to another.
+Regardless of their suits, groups of cards in succession from high to low may be transferred from one tableau column to another.

 There is one garbage pile and the remaining cards comprise the stock.

 When you click on the stock, one card from the stock is dealt to the garbage.
 There can only be one trip through the stock.